Plan your first trip in TRIPS

 - you are unsure how access works

-- the planner opens but trip features are limited
+- the planner opens but Manage My Trips or save actions are unavailable

 - you think your account may not have access yet